Im diesjährigen PAPi fragen wir:

 are particularly interested in what kind of art this research can evoke.

-We will be moving around in the large barn, in the gallery and outside, in the garden and sheltered courtyard of the old, traditional three-sided farmstead.
-The small village of Grimme, with its fieldstone church, nestled in the history of the vast Uckermark landscape, also offers us places, themes and atmospheres for our explorations.
+We will be moving in the large barn, in the gallery and outside in the orchard or in the garden and sheltered courtyard of the old, traditional three-sided farmstead.
+The small village of Grimme, with its fieldstone church, nestled in the history of the vast Uckermark landscape, also offers us places, themes and atmospheres for our exploration.
 A swimming lake is about 3 km away.

 Cost: 2 days €100 / 3 days €140 / 4 days €180